2023 Most Popular Economics Bachelor's Degree Schools in Pennsylvania

 Full Economics at Lafayette College Report

 Temple University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
-Located in the large city of Philadelphia, Temple is a public school with a very large student population.
+Located in the large city of Philadelphia, Temple is a public college with a very large student population.

 Of the 85 students majoring in economics at Temple, 66% are male and 34% are female.